 Information on the Titletown District is available online at www.packers.com/titletown.

 The Kohler Co.
-Hospitality & Real Estate profile includes Destination Kohler, anchored by The American Club – the first and only Five-Star hotel in Wisconsin – and world-renowned championship golf venues Whistling Straits and Blackwolf Run which have hosted six Major championships.
-The American Club resort hotel is one of only 48 hotels in North America to have both the Forbes Five-Star and AAA Five-Diamond distinctions.
-Its Kohler Waters Spa is the first and only Five-Star spa in Wisconsin and one of 48 spas worldwide to hold this distinction.
-The resort also features the charming, mid-priced Inn on Woodlake, 12 dining establishments from the elite Immigrant to pub fare at Horse & Plow.
+Hospitality & Real Estate profile includes Destination Kohler, anchored by The American Club–the first and only five-star hotel in Wisconsin–and world-renowned championship golf venues Whistling Straits and Blackwolf Run which have hosted six Major championships.
+The American Club resort hotel is one of only 52 hotels in North America to have both the forbes five-star and five-diamond distinctions.
+Its Kohler Waters Spa is the first and only Five-Star spa in Wisconsin and one of 56 spas worldwide to hold this distinction.
+The resort also features the charming, midpriced Inn on Woodlake, 12 dining establishments from the elite Immigrant Restaurant to pub fare at Horse & Plow.
 The resort is located in the Village of Kohler, Wisconsin, one hour south of Green Bay, one hour north of Milwaukee, and two and a half hours north of Chicago.